atdheboshnjaku/suitup/README.md

-# SuitUp ⚡
+# SuitUp
-### Free Resume & CV Builder — No Login, No BS
+### Free Resume & CV Builder — Fast, Simple, Private

-SuitUp is a lightweight, browser based resume builder designed for speed and simplicity.
+SuitUp is a lightweight, browser-based resume builder designed to get out of your way.

+Create a clean, professional CV in minutes — without signing up or handing over your data.

-No accounts.
-No subscriptions.
-No unnecessary steps.
+No login.
+No setup.

-Just open it, build your CV, and export.
+Open it, build your CV, and export.

 ---

 ## 🚀 Features

-- ⚡ Instant CV creation in the browser
+- ⚡ Create your CV instantly in the browser
-- 💾 Auto save using localStorage (no login required)
+- 💾 Auto-saves locally (no account required)
-- 🎨 Multiple templates (classic, modern, minimal)
-- ✏️ Inline editing experience
+- 🔄 Live preview as you edit
-- 📄 Export to PDF / HTML / JSON
+- 📄 Export to PDF, HTML, or JSON
-- 🔄 Live preview while editing
-- 📝 Cover letter builder included!
-- 👤 Multiple profiles for different job applications
+- 👤 Multiple profiles for different applications

----

-SuitUp is built differently:

-> fast, simple, and actually FREE

----
+- 📥 Import CVs from previously exported JSON files
+- ✏️ Inline editing — just type, no forms
+- 🎨 Clean templates (classic, modern, minimal)
+- 📝 Built-in cover letter builder

 ## 🛠️ Tech Stack

 - HTML5/CSS3
 - JavaScript

 No frameworks.
 No backend.
-No dependencies.
+Everything runs in your browser.

 ---

-## 🌍 Use it now!
+## Get started
 👉 https://atdheboshnjaku.github.io/suitup/